 Per MCL 211.135, The County Treasurer provides tax certification on documents such as deeds or land contracts that convey ownership of property.
 A tax certificate confirms that all taxes on a property have been paid in full for the past 5 years.
 The following is the procedure our office follows to complete this process for our customers:

 Each deed must have a parcel number that corresponds to the legal description contained in the deed.

-- The legal description on file with the Equalization Department is available online using the online property/parcel lookup service.
-To utilize this service, click on the online services link above.
+The legal description on file with the Equalization Department is available online using the online property/parcel lookup service.
+To utilize this service, visit the Grand Traverse County GIS Department.

 Per MCL 48.101 (2), the charge for deed certificates is $5.00 to certify a deed containing up to 25 legal descriptions.
 There is an additional charge of $0.20 per parcel for more than 25 parcels on a single deed.